MicrosoftDocs/fabric-docs/docs/get-started/share-items.md

 ---
-title: Share items
+title: Share items in Microsoft Fabric
-description: "Learn how to share an item and manage permission of an item."
+description: "Learn how to share an item and manage permission of an item in Microsoft Fabric."
 author: paulinbar
 ms.author: painbar
 ms.reviewer: yicw, mesrivas